WinDurango-project/WinDurango/README.md

 ## Contributors Wanted!

-Have some spare time, know C++ and have knowledge about Windows interals, and want to write code for the world's first Microsoft Xbox One compatiablity layer?
+Have some spare time, know C++ and have knowledge about Windows internals, and want to write code for the world's first Microsoft Xbox One compatiablity layer?
 Contribute!